goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon thinks horseradish sauce was concocted by \"hardcore left-wing media pundits\".", "Brandon doesn't understand why cheaters have to eat so much pumpkin, but \"it is delicious\".", "Brandon buys two gallons of 2% milk and mixes them becuase he only drinks 4%.", ];
+        "Brandon thinks horseradish sauce was concocted by \"hardcore left-wing media pundits\".", "Brandon doesn't understand why cheaters have to eat so much pumpkin, but \"it is delicious\".", "Brandon buys two gallons of 2% milk and mixes them becuase he only drinks 4%.", "Brandon is an avid cubic-nepturner."
+        "Brandon considers Nickleback's 2nd album, The State, to be more of a \"sensual experience\" than Curb, their 1st.", "Brandon thinks the prime meridian is latitudinal.", "Brandon wanted to be a debt collector specifically for \"impovershied single mothers\" growing up.", "Brandon once said the Shrek soundtrack is \"like no cap pretty mid skibidi rizzler\".", "Brandon brings wire cutters to karoke night becuase he doesn't like how excited people get.", ];

     function bfactGen() {